nucleic/atom/docs/source/basis/basis.rst

 In this subclass, we simply alter the default values of two of the members, and we do that in two ways:

-- using |default_value| which indicates to the framework that it should create a copy of the member existing of the base class and change the default value.
+- using |set_default| which indicates to the framework that it should create a copy of the member existing of the base class and change the default value.

 - using a specially named method starting with ``_default_`` followed by the